-Three Ways You Can Develop Self-Regard:
+Three Ways to Build Self-Regard:

-Find humor in your personal imperfections.
+Find humor in personal imperfections.

-Show patience and kindness to others.
+Show respect to others.

 Even though you may be able to find humor in your own imperfections, you should never overplay the flaws of others.
 A confident individual maintains respect for others.
 Regard for the dignity of others in the way you extend yourself communicates inherent value – for yourself as well as others with whom you interact.